ricardoaraujo75/devops-ocp-helm/README.md

 # Provisioning DEVOPS on OpenShift using Helm in 5 steps, from zero to hero
 ![Red Hat Developers](assets/2021_RHD_Downloads_illustration_A.jpg)

-Let's see how to provision a complete environment DEVOPS with Cloud Native Pipeline applying the best practices and using the package manager for Kubernetes, the Helm [1].
-The idea is to apply on only 5 simple steps for creating our DEVOPS environment with helm commands, after this we'll show you how to execute this solution with a real application through a successful git branching model, also known as gitflow [2].
+Let's see how to provision a complete environment DEVOPS with Cloud Native Pipeline applying the best practices and using the package manager for Kubernetes, the [Helm](https://helm.sh).
+The idea is to apply on only 5 simple steps for creating our DEVOPS environment with helm commands, after this we'll show you how to execute this solution with a real application through a successful git branching model, also known as [gitflow](https://nvie.com/posts/a-successful-git-branching-model).

 This solution will provision:
 - 4 Namespaces, 1 to cicd (infra tools), development, staging and production (app's environments)